sfepy/sfepy/doc/users_guide.rst

     Solve partial differential equations given in a SfePy problem definition file.

-    Example problem definition files can be found in ``examples/`` directory of the SfePy top-level directory.
-This script works with all the examples except those in ``examples/standalone/``.
+    Example problem definition files can be found in ``sfepy/examples/`` directory of the SfePy top-level directory.

     Both normal and parametric study runs are supported.
-A parametric study allows repeated runs for varying some of the simulation parameters - see ``examples/diffusion/poisson_parametric_study.py`` file.
+A parametric study allows repeated runs for varying some of the simulation parameters - see ``sfepy/examples/diffusion/poisson_parametric_study.py`` file.

     Options:
       --version             show program's version number and exit